bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 * `col` is the number of columns to organise the output into (`1` means one number per line)
 * `base` is the numbering system to use (base 10 as opposed to binary or hexadecimal in this case)
 * `format` can be either `html` to see the results on a web page, or `plain` to get the random numbers as plain text.
-* `rnd=new` is what the docs say to use when you want truly random numbers (there are other options for the rare situations you want something more complex like a deterministic random sequence or intentionally pseudo-random numbers)
+* `rnd=new` is what the docs say to use when you want truly random numbers (there are other options for the rare situations you want something more complex, like a deterministic random sequence or intentionally pseudo-random numbers)

-All in all this gives us a nice balance between quality and quantity — the script can run up to 5,000 high quality simulations per execution.
+All in all, this gives us a nice balance between quality and quantity.
+The script can run up to 5,000 high-quality simulations per execution.

+**BART: not sure where you would put this (much earlier?) but I think it's VERY good info on what I think you mean quality of the random numbers:**

+RANDOM.ORG offers *true* random numbers to anyone on the Internet.
+The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.

 ### Running the Script